eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/testing.rst

     eggs = naaya-nose
     arguments = "zope-instance"

+The `naaya.content.bfile` package will be part of Naaya core, but until then, you should add it manually to the ``eggs`` list of the Zope instance.

 Don't forget to add ``naaya-nose`` to the list in `buildout`, `parts` and to run ``bin/buildout``.
 You should now have a ``nynose`` script in the ``bin`` folder.